DavidTPate/pendragon/README.md

 he identifies the coat of arms wrongly.

 The Gamemaster may require a Heraldry roll to see if the characters properly identify the coat of arms of someone they already know.
-Success means the Gamemaster states the individual’s identity (or at least the identity of the individual whose shield he bears...).
+Success means the Gamemaster states the individual's identity (or at least the identity of the individual whose shield he bears...).

 A success with Heraldry gains Glory — normally 10 points — if vital or significant information is gained thereby.